mwong510ca/Nifty-Assignments-2016---Rack-O-Game/README.md

 [Screenshots] / [Youtube demo]![Racko Game - start up screen](screenshots/gui1.png)

 My Rack-O! game support 2 to 4 hand of cards as the real game (40 - 60 cards).
-[See rules] A player can play with 1 to 3 computer hands.
-For a 4 hands game, player may play 2 hand alternatively with 2 computer hands.
+[See rules] A user can play with 1 to 3 computer hands.
+For a 4 hands game, user may play 2 hand alternatively with 2 computer hands.

 There are 3 level of computer player to choose from:
 * Easy - Pick the best sorted order and fill the missing slots.